Flecart/food-recipe/README.md

 This project is about a random receipt generator that uses API from themealdb.com

 ## Make this work
+I used these libraries:
+- @material-ui,
+- react,
+- react-router-dom

-I use @material-ui, react, and react-router-dom in this app, make sure to add in node modules if you want to make this work by yourself!
+Make sure to add in node modules if you want to make this work by yourself!

 ## Main Features